sumardi/JakimSolatWrapper/README.md

+> This project is no longer maintained.
+Feel free to fork it if you feel the need but I strongly urged you
+> to shift over to using [OCPrayerTimes](https://github.com/sumardi/OCPrayerTimes).

 # JakimSolatWrapper

 An Objective-C class for pulling and parsing prayer times from JAKIM e-Solat Portal.
 Simple and clean implementation that reads the following information from the web: